 Repayment for loans against a financial asset (retirement/savings plan, insurance policy) can be excluded from the total debt-to-income ratio provided the debt can be repaid by liquidating the asset.
+Statement of asset must be obtained to ensure sufficient balance to cover.
 Value of the asset must be reduced by the amount of the debt when calculating funds to close and reserves.